SpicePayne/devops-group18/Use Cases/Use_Cases_All_Country_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to see the top N most populated countries within a continent so that I can identify and compare the key countries contributing most to the continent's total population.
+As a Data Analyst, I want to see the top N most populated countries within a continent so that I can identify and compare the key countries contributing most to the continent's total population for the organization.

 **Scope**
 World Population Reporting System